rageworx/fltk-custom/README.CMake.txt

 FLTK_BUILD_FLUID_DOCS - default OFF
     If this option is ON, the FLUID user documentation will be built.
-If FLTK_BUILD_PDF_DOCS is ON, the FLUID documentation will be generated in PDF forma.
+If FLTK_BUILD_PDF_DOCS is ON, the FLUID documentation will be generated in PDF form.
 To generate the screen shots used in the handbook, the CMake build mode must be set to "Debug".

 FLTK_INCLUDE_DRIVER_DOCS - default OFF